wp-plugins/media-file-renamer/readme.txt

 *	rename physically the filename
 *	modify the guid of the media
-*	update all the references to that media in the associated post if there is any (links, sources...)
+*	update all the references to that media in the associated post if there is any (img, src, url...)

 It has been tested and works ALSO with Windows and IIS.
 If the name cannot be renamed, a warning will be write to the error log but there will be no crash.